 · Details of any letters we received about the application

 Copies of the reports are available five working days before the date of committee (copies are not made available to the public at the meeting).

-The Council has a duty to consider all up to the point of a decision being made.
+The Council has a duty to consider all material planning considerations up to the point of a decision being made.
 That often means that ‘late information’ (information submitted between the agenda being published and the actual decision being made) is submitted.
 Such information is always available in paper form at the start of the Committee.
 The receipt of later information may mean that a matter if deferred.

 Who attends planning committee?

 Our planning committee is made up of 15 members of the Council.